strayTrain/SimpleGameplayAbilitySystem/README.md

 Some highlight features:

 <details>
-	<summary>Can be configured and used with only Blueprints, keeps the config to a minimum. </summary>
+	<summary>Can be configured and used purely in Blueprints, keeps the config to a minimum. </summary>
 </br>

 | Ability component setup  | Ability setup | Gameplay effect|